openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-docker-compose.md

 The blue network contains two important assets, the `ziti-private-blue` router and the `web-test-blue` server.
 Along with those assets, the network also contains the `ziti-fabric-router-br`.
-Although the `web-test-blue` server does export a port by default (port 80 on your localhost, will translate to port 8000 on the `web-test-blue` server), you can use Ziti to access this servrer without the exported port.
+Although the `web-test-blue` server does export a port by default (port 80 on your localhost, will translate to port 8000 on the `web-test-blue` server), you can use Ziti to access this server without the exported port.

 #### The "Fabric" Router